 The spinal fusion procedure – and its aftermath – can be very costly.
-The surgery is expensive by itself: a report shows that a single-level spinal fusion can cost anywhere from $11,000 to $37,000 – and some patients require multiple levels of this.
+The surgery is expensive by itself; Global Spine Journal shows that a single-level spinal fusion can cost anywhere from $8,286 to $73,727 – and some patients require multiple levels of care.

 In addition, recovery is required post-surgery, and this can mean weeks or even months of missed work, plus therapy and rehabilitation.
 Further, the fusion immobilizes part of the spine, forcing some patients to completely change careers or quit their jobs.

-A victim’s best chance of obtaining rightful compensation is by enlisting an attorney who is experienced in complex injury cases like this and is unafraid of standing up against large insurers.
+You can pursue compensation by enlisting an attorney who is experienced in complex injury cases like this and is unafraid of standing up against large insurers.

 Trusted Ohio Spinal Fusion Lawyer

-The Fitch Law Firm provides free initial consultation.
-Call (855) LAW-OHIO today or use the free consultation form on this page.
+The Fitch Law Firm LLC provides free initial consultation.
+Call today.